TemitopeOresegun/cybersecurity-practice-labs/TryHackMe/module-2-network-fundamentals/what-is-networking/notes.md

 ![Network Diagram](screenshots/network-diagram.png)

 **Explanation:**
 Multiple private networks (Network #1, Network #2, Network #3) connect to the internet through routers.
-Each private network contains devices like computers, servers, and mobile devices.
+Each private network contains devices like computers, servers and mobile devices.
 The internet acts as a bridge allowing communication between these networks globally.

 ---